 Saito signed with the WWF in late 1981, teaming with Mr. Fuji and winning the world tag titles twice.
 He and Fuji engaged in a long and violent feud with Chief Jay Strongbow and his kayfabe brother, Jules.

-His biggest singles success came in February of 1990, when he won the AWA world championship from Larry Zbyszko in front of more than 63,000 fans at the Tokyo Dome.
+His most significant singles success came in February of 1990 when he won the AWA world championship from Larry Zbyszko in front of more than 63,000 fans at the Tokyo Dome.
 He would drop the strap back to Zbyszko at SuperClash 4 about two months later.

-Here’s the story: Patera and Saito went to McDonald’s in Waukesha, Wisconsin late around midnight.
+Here’s the story: Patera and Saito went to McDonald’s in Waukesha, Wisconsin, late, around midnight.
 The restaurant was closed, so they were refused service.
-Patera–allegedly–heaved a boulder through the closed and locked “service window.”
-(For what it’s worth, Patera has always denied that he was the one who threw the 30-lb boulder, instead blaming a teenager who had arrived around the same time he did.)
-When two cops arrived at Patera and Saito’s hotel room to investigate the incident, officers claimed Saito was “uncooperative.”
+Patera–allegedly–heaved a boulder through the closed and locked "service window."
+(For what it’s worth, Patera has always denied that he was the one who threw the 30-lb boulder.
+Instead, he blamed a teenager who had arrived around the same time he did.)
+When two cops arrived at Patera and Saito’s hotel room to investigate the incident, officers claimed Saito was "uncooperative."
 The resulting fight left the officers injured.
 One of them broke her leg during the scuffle.
-Saito and Patera were eventually subdued when more officers arrived and both went to prison for the incident.
+Saito and Patera were eventually subdued when more officers arrived, and both went to prison for the incident.
 Saito served two years after being convicted of three counts of battery on a police officer and one count of obstructing an officer.

 Here’s the punch line: Saito was never present at the McDonald’s.
 He had nothing to do with the incident that brought police to investigate Patera.

-Saito was a legitimate athlete, a five-foot, 10-inch tall powerhouse.
+Saito was a legitimate athlete and powerhouse.
 He competed in the 1964 Olympics as a freestyle wrestler, finishing seventh in his weight division.
 He turned pro the next year.
 He teamed with the Great Muta for WCW, and he once wrestled Antonio Inoki in a Desert Island match for two solid hours.
 He worked for every major company in the United States and Japan over the course of a 35-year career in the ring.
 After he was done, he became a trainer and mentor for young Japanese talent.
 He was a member of the Wrestling Observer Hall of Fame class of 2009.

 He died on July 14, 2018, as a result of complications of Parkinson’s disease.
 He was 76 years old.